Fatemeh9595/Tenuta-Ricco/README.md

 🌿Tenuta Ricco

-Welcome to the digital front of Tenuta Ricco — a charming BnB project I built to bring a warm, immersive guest‑booking experience to life!
+Welcome to the digital front of Tenuta Ricco, a charming BnB project I built to bring a warm, immersive guest‑booking experience to life!
 From cozy rooms to poolside views, this website is your gateway to an unforgettable stay. 🏡🌞

 What this project covers !